-In the first quarter of FY2019, AS MCSAP will evaluate all MEC violations found to establish a baseline.
+In the first quarter of FY2020, AS MCSAP will evaluate all MEC violations found to establish a baseline.
 The goal is to achieve 85% or more MEC compliance by the project's end.

-Program Activities: Describe the activities that will be implemented including level of effort.
+Program Activities for FY 2020 - 2022: Describe the activities that will be implemented including level of effort.